Nurse Anesthesia D.N.P.

 Students are required to maintain and provide proof of health insurance coverage.
 The student is responsible for these costs.

-Students are required to attend two state anesthesia meetings per year.
+Students are required to attend one state anesthesia meeting per year.
 Financial support may be available to students from the North Dakota Association of Nurse Anesthetists as well as from the University Nurse Anesthesia program.
 Additional expenses may be incurred by students.

 Clinical Rotation Expenses